BackofenLab/StoatyDive/README.md

   value of the center region of the peak.
 (Penalty used for the border penalty.)
   13. Internal peak index
   14. Type of Peak: 0 = More specifc binding site; 1 = More unpsecific binding site.
+  15. Relative Position of the maximal coverage/intensity (sumit) inside the peak.
-  15. Class of the Peak (Cluster)
+  16. Class of the Peak (Cluster).

 Use column `14` to divide your peak into the two general categories of specific and unspecific.
-Use column `15` to find peaks with a specific shape.
+Use column `16` to find peaks with a specific shape.
 If the user skipped the classification, then the final_tab_*.bed is the CV_tab_*.bed.
 The tabular has no 15th column.